 Beyond nutritional differences, cats have sensitive digestive systems.
 What causes a mild stomach issue in a human can trigger vomiting or diarrhea in a cat.
 Some Halloween treats contain ingredients that are outright toxic to cats, while others are simply too rich or unfamiliar for their systems to handle well.

-The Halloween Treats Your Cat Should Absolutely Avoid
+The Halloween Treats Your Cat Should Avoid

 Let’s start with the clear-cut dangerous territory.
 Some things simply don’t belong anywhere near your cat’s mouth, regardless of the holiday.